MartaGut/Antiblog/_posts/2018-01-03-WeirdThings.md

       image_number: 12
     - image_path: /img/WeirdThings/ChickRoad.jpg
       image_name: Chick crossing the road
       text: Why is this chicken crossing the road?
-Anyway, there is a huga amount of farm animals inside of the city.
+Anyway, there is a huge amount of farm animals inside of the city.
 If you don't mind being woken up by a cock from the restaurant nearby then you should definitely visit China.
       image_number: 13
     - image_path: /img/WeirdThings/NotAdog.JPG
       image_name: Not a dog